 The Watan consultation agreed that courses should be:

-- Relevant to the local context.
-The training should relate to the religious, social and educational background of local believers of Muslim background (BMBs), using idiom, parable and stories in ways which make them feel ‘this is written for us’.
+- relevant to the local context.
+The training should relate to the religious, social and educational background of local believers of Muslim background (BMBs), using idioms, parables and stories in ways which make them feel ‘this is written for us’.
 Teaching should be relevant to their daily lives and the issues they face.

-- Rounded: seeking all-round growth in knowledge, character and abilities.
+- rounded.
+It should seek all-round growth in knowledge, character and abilities.
 Measurable objectives should be specified for what students should know, be, and be able to do as a result of completing the course.